Babzyadamu/Sales-Performance/README.md

 # Insights

- What will be the forecast for Dec 2020 revenue?
-- Ascertain the products that generated the highest revenue for 2019?
-- Do a year on year analysis for sales and product performamce?
-- Did the revenue for 2019 reach their target for the year?
-- What region generated the highest revenue?

 - Revenue generated was $48,528.944 and $53,463.662 for the year 2019 and 2018 respectively.
 - Revenue for 2019 was 30.7% away from meeting the goal for the year.
 - The forecast for Dec 2020 Revenue was $3,550,000.